Diegiwg/tt/docs/index.md

 # See that in 10 minutes it's time to stop working
 tt stop
 # Ends today's work, and see the result on the screen of how many hours have passed
+tt list
+# See the previous record in the list of registered records
 ```

 ## Contributing